Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 In Broward County, citizens can request local criminal history (within the county) from the Broward County Sheriff’s Office via:

-• Online records request portal: This portal allows you to submit records requests for a free arrest history online and check previous requests through the Archive.
+• Online Records Request Portal: This portal allows you to submit records requests for a free arrest history online and check previous requests through the Archive.

 These electronic records are available free of cost within 15 minutes, but records requiring more than 15 minutes to deliver cost $25.00 per hour of research required.
 Fees are payable only through checks or money orders.9